zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 The **Kusto** Explorer application that can be saved to your local computer is located at [http://kusto-us/ke/Kusto.Explorer.application](http://kusto-us/ke/Kusto.Explorer.application).
 Queries can also be run against **Kusto**  by using the **Kusto.WebExplorer** that is located at [https://ailoganalyticsportal-privatecluster.cloudapp.net](https://ailoganalyticsportal-privatecluster.cloudapp.net).

 The following table contains dashboards that are used to review telemetry data.
-If you do not have access to the ones you need, please contact <a href="mailto:ibiza-telemetry@microsoft.com?subject=Do not have dashboard access">Ibiza Telemetry</a>.
+If you do not have access to the ones you need, please contact <a href="mailto:ibiza-telemetry@microsoft.com?subject=Do%20not%20have%20dashboard%20access">Ibiza Telemetry</a>.

 | Name        | Dashboard Link       | Documentation                           |
 | ----------- | -------------------- | --------------------------------------- |